 1. Disconnect Your Battery

-To keep the airbag from deploying, you have to disconnect the negative battery terminal.
+To make sure the airbag won't deploy, you have to disconnect the battery.
 If you’re not sure how to do that, this WikiHow tutorial will help you out.

 2. Remove the Airbag

 There are small holes on both sides of the stock F-150 steering wheel, as well as one underneath.
 Apply pressure in each hole with an Allen wrench and the air bag will pop out a little bit.
 Use the Allen wrench to apply pressure behind the airbag panel (on the steering wheel), and it’ll come out.
-Disconnect all three connectors behind the airbag and then set the airbag aside with the new Raptor steering wheel.
+Disconnect all three connectors behind the airbag.
+Finally, set the airbag aside with the new Raptor steering wheel.

 Important note: set the airbag down face up in case it deploys!